Outstaff vs Outsource: What is the Difference Between These Models?

 The discovery phase is a critical step in your process.
 At this stage, ProCoders are making a development plan.
 We help to estimate your project as accurately as possible.

-After compiling a discovery phase, we can select a team for you that will work under your supervision.
+After compiling a discovery phase, we can select a dedicated team for you that will work under your supervision.
+A dedicated team facilitates faster product launches and aligns specialized skills with project requirements.
 ProCoders teams manage themselves, but you, as a client, still control the process: you have clear prescribed metrics for success, deadlines, and budget, so unlike classic outsourcing of software development, you have guarantees written in an official document.

 One of the most prominent examples ProCoders has in our experience is the software development for Dryft.
 For the Discovery Phase, ProCoders worked with Dryft’s management for 4 weeks to conduct an extensive survey of requirements needed for each of the app’s functions, and weigh options for programming languages, plugins, platforms, and widgets.
 Once the right tools were identified, a work plan was assembled with an eye to speed and maximizing the budget.